 To get started, simply download the toolbelt executable, unzip and copy it to a directory accessible in your PATH.
 On Mac OS X, your PATH is likely

 echo $PATH in your terminal to determine your specific path.
 Placing the executable in this folder allows it to be used globally.

 Before using Toolbelt, you need to link it to your Cloud 66 account.
-You can do this by issuing any of the available commands, for example:
+You can do this by issuing one of the available commands, for example:

-The authorization information is stored in the ~/.cloud66/cx.json file.
+The authorization information is stored on your computer in the ~/.cloud66/cx.json file.
 Removing this file will remove the authorization code from your client.